mroderick/blog.jekyll/geeks-welcome-to-berlin/index.md

 The tickets might not look the same, but they do cover all local systems and allows you to transfer from one to the other to complete your journey.
 [You can find the different zones on the map](http://www.bvg.de/de/index.php?section=downloads&cmd=58&download=399), that helps you to decide whether you need an AB or ABC ticket.

+With a Day Ticket, you can travel as often as you want on the day printed on the ticket or from validation of the ticket when starting your journey until 3.00 am on the following day.
+It costs €7 for AB zone.
+More info on tickets and the different options can be found [here](http://www.s-bahn-berlin.de/en/tickets-fares/tickets).

+You might also be interested in the [Berlin Welcome Card](http://www.berlin.de/en/tourism/1895467-2975548-berlin-welcomecard.en.html).
+The ticket costs €19.90 for 48 hours, has unlimited travel on public transport and upto 50% discount at approx. 200 major sights.
+More info [here](http://www.berlin.de/en/tourism/1895467-2975548-berlin-welcomecard.en.html).

 There are also taxis.
 In my experience, they're reasonably priced (compared to Scandinavia at least) and drivers take the most direct route or even ask your preference if you show any German proficiency.